qgis/QGIS-Enhancement-Proposals/qep-407-dataviewer-modeldesigner.md

 * Select all/ Invert / None
 * *Toggle project layer* : Display or not the project layer in the map canvas
 * *Add to the project*.
 If you have more complex data add the possibilty to fallback in the project to view them in full fledge QGIS.
+* Short cut to hide or show the attribut table

 The toolbar is flexible enough so it can be embellish later on with more tools.

 > **_NOTE:_**  The tools will only be enabled when it made sense to, exemple no need to have the select tool on raster data.

+### Performance consideration of the attribut table

+Temporary output may contains several thousand features, showing them all at once in the attribut table would bog down the responsiveness of QGIS.

+We would limit the number of displayed to a certain number.
+A reasonable limit would be around ~1500 features.
+To counter act this artificial limitation, a new setting would be introduce for users wishing to increase the limit.

+We can hope this limitation is only temporary and that the attribut table refactor will bring us batch loading.

 # Proposed Solution